Can you see why I love saris?

 I've been writing for years---novels, poetry, and non-fiction.
 I also write and narrate dance-dramas for Dances of India.
-Our most recent production was entitled Devi of the Ashes--Cinderella in India.
+Our most recent production was entitled The Forgotten Ramayana: The Tale of Urmila, the Sleeping Princess.
+For our 40th Anniversary in 2017, we created Devi of the Ashes--Cinderella in India.
 In 2016 we presented The Music of Water--Tales of Adventure, Love, & Magic Along India's Sacred Rivers.

-To get an idea of our productions, please visit: www.DancesOfIndiaStLouis.org
+To have a glimpse of our productions, please visit: www.DancesOfIndiaStLouis.org

 I was born in St. Louis, Missouri.
 My mom, Asha Premachandra, is Artistic Director of Dances of India, and my dad, the late Dr. B.N.
 Premachandra--medical researcher in the field of endocrinology and founder of Dances of India--are originally from Bangalore, India.
 I graduated with a B.A. in French from Washington University in St. Louis and then studied International Relations/Finance at the London School of Economics and at Webster University's campus in London.
 I've lived in Paris and London for several years, and worked in Yokohama, Japan, for one year.
 And I spent several storybook summers in what used to be the quiet, idyllic, suburb of Jayanagar, in Bangalore, throughout grade school and high school.